sathya-pramodh/MultiInstanceLinux/README.md

 ## Variable Descriptions
 - USING_WALL - Option to use Wall for multi instancing.
+- USING_PROJECTOR - Option to use OBS Projector while using wall.
 - WEBSOCKET_HOST - The hostname of the websocket server.
 - WEBSOCKET_PORT - The port on the host where the server is hosted.
 - WEBSOCKET_PASSWORD - The password that is set to connect to the websocket server.